Recidvst/go-url-wrapper/README.md

-# Teams Bot Launcher
+# Go URL launcher

-A simple Go application to launch Microsoft Teams bots by using the 'share' link.
+A simple Go application to launch a URL using the user's default browser.

 It's basically just a wrapper around the share link to allow launching from a distributable binary.
 It opens the provided link in the user's default browser and shuts down.

-It would open any url, there's nothing special about the Teams bot share link, but this is the intended use case.

 ## Requirements